Accessing voluntary assisted dying in the ACT

 Starting the process

 Not all doctors and nurse practitioners will provide voluntary assisted dying services.
-If you ask a health practitioner who is not an authorised practitioner and/or is unable to help you access voluntary assisted dying, they must give you the details of the ACT Voluntary Assisted Dying Care Navigator Service or the details of an authorised practitioner who can help you, within 4 business days.
+If you ask a health practitioner who is not an authorised practitioner and/or is unable to help you access voluntary assisted dying, they must give you contact details of the ACT Voluntary Assisted Dying Care Navigator Service or an authorised practitioner who can help you, within 4 business days.

 The voluntary assisted dying process starts when an authorised practitioner accepts your first request.
 This practitioner then becomes your coordinating practitioner.

-Closer to 3 November 2025 you will be able to read more about the requirements and steps in the voluntary assisted dying process in a first request information pack.
+You can read more about the requirements and steps in the voluntary assisted dying process in the first request information pack.

 The process